learningequality/ricecooker/docs/developer/design_cli.md

                 ...

   - Each chef script is a standalone python executable.
-    The `main` method of the chef instance is the entry point used by a chef script to start the ricecooker:
+    The `main` method of the chef instance is the entry point used by a chef script:

         #!/usr/bin/env python
         ...